adamritter/fasttag/README.md

 ```

 ## Using with FastHTML:
-FastTag was built to be mostly mirror FastHTML API.
+FastTag was built to mostly mirror FastHTML API.
 One important missing feature is automatically concatenating tuples.

 To use it, just import fasttag after fasthtml.common: